seriaati/enka-py/README.md

 ## Installation

-I know it's annoying that the project is named enka-py but the package is named enka-api.
-This is because the package name enka-py was already taken on PyPI.
+I know it's annoying that the project is named enka-py but the package is named enka-api, but package name enka-py was already taken on PyPI.

 ```bash
 # poetry